k9w/instructions/containerJail.md

         groups: pflog
 ```

-When you're done testing, exit the chroot, and delete the chrootedUser
+When you're done with this test, exit out of the chroot.
+Delete the
-and its home directory.
+chroot test user and its home folder.

 ```
 $ exit